sanzhkzz/simclr-supcon-retrieval/README.md

    - Projection Head: MLP with structure [2048 → 512 → 128]
    - Optimized for: Better feature learning on target dataset

+3. **EfficientNet Fine-Tuned**:

+   - EfficientNet-B0 backbone pretrained on ImageNet
+   - Fine-tuned on competition dataset with cross-entropy loss and label smoothing
+   - Classification head replaced with a linear layer matching number of classes
+   - Optimized for: Compact yet accurate visual feature extraction with fast inference

 This architecture comparison revealed how model performance is heavily influenced by the alignment between pretraining domain and target dataset characteristics.

 ## Results and Performance